civicrm/civicrm-training-guide/docs/introduction-for-trainers.md

 - Structure of training
     - 5 sessions each day - each is 1 hour long
     - 1 hour of extra time at the end of the day
-    - Sessions format is generally
+    - Sessions format is generally:
         - presentations and discussion, followed by
         - exercises, followed by recap of the session
         - start with the basics, gets more advanced as we go on.
 - Exercises
     - you don't need to do all of them - you can save some for afterwards
     - Please feedback on our exercises as we go.
 If you think of something, make a note and feed it back to us.